amlel-el-mahrouss/xage/README.txt

 INSTALLING:
 ===========

-- Put the C# assemblies into %appdata%/XPXNgin
+- Put the C# assemblies into %appdata%/NginData
-- Download DirectXTK for the SoundNgin.h header.
+- Download DirectXTK for the SoundDriver.h header.
 (XPXPlayer) via NuGet.

 ====================================================
 Copyright XPX Technology Group, all rights reserved.